intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

   # cat /sys/fs/resctrl/mon_data/mon_L3_01/mbm_local_bytes
   1566565

-l.
-Users have the option to go back to 'default' mbm_assign_mode if required.
+m.
+Users have the option to switch back to 'default' mbm_assign_mode if required.
 This can be done using the following command.
 Note that switching the mbm_assign_mode may reset all the MBM counters (and thus all MBM events) of all the resctrl groups.
 ::

   # echo "default" > /sys/fs/resctrl/info/L3_MON/mbm_assign_mode